 The gardens are terraced into the hillside with pathways and rock steps that lead through trees and flower beds.
 Several gazebos and sitting shelters make a great refuge from the sun on a hot summer day.

-Peak blooming season runs from June to September, but you can enjoy a stroll through the grounds during other months when it is not snowbound.
+Peak blooming season runs late May to early September, but you can enjoy a stroll through the grounds during other months when it is not fully snowbound.
 Admission to the gardens is free.